 "Family Based Treatment for Adolescents with Anorexia Nervosa"

-Clinicians are invited to join these 2-day workshops to discuss the application of Family Based Treatment treatment of adolescents with Anorexia Nervosa.
+Clinicians are invited to join this 2-day workshop to discuss the application of Family Based Treatment treatment of adolescents with Anorexia Nervosa.
 Lecture and role plays will be used in this interactive course.
 The registration fee is $600/$400 (trainee/student fee*).
 Register here.

 - September 27 & 28, 2018